-11. Governing Body review and monitoring of complaints
+13. Governing Body review and monitoring of complaints

-The Headteacher will report annually to the governing body on the number of formal complaints received and the levels at which they have been resolved.
+The Headteacher will report annually to the Governing Body on the number of formal complaints received and the levels at which they have been resolved.
 No details identifying the complaint or any member of staff will be published.

-The governing body will review and evaluate all complaints no matter how far they are taken or what the outcome to ensure that similar problems are avoided in the future or to see if they could have been managed any more efficiently.
+The Governing Body will review and evaluate all complaints no matter how far they are taken or what the outcome to ensure that similar problems are avoided in the future or to see if they could have been managed any more efficiently.

-12. Staff Complaints
+14. Staff Complaints

-Staff who have a concern about a colleague or volunteer in school should refer to the Protected Disclosures (whistleblowing) policy which is available in the staff room and on the School shared policy drive.
+Staff who have a concern about a colleague or volunteer in school should refer to the school's Procedure for Protected Disclosures (Whistleblowing) Policy which is available on Google Drive

-The procedure for dealing with any other staff complaint or employment grievance is set out in the school's staff discipline, conduct and grievance policies which are available from the school office
+The procedure for dealing with any other staff complaint or employment grievance is set out in the school's staff disciplinary, code of conduct and resolving workplace issues policies which are available from the school office and on Google Drive.

-13. Complaints Policy Review
+15. Complaints Policy Review

-The governing body of Orchard Junior School will review this policy, at least, every two years, or sooner if there are any legislative changes.
-The governing body of Orchard Junior School will also review this policy following a complaint panel meeting to ensure that it met the requirement to provide a clear, fair and efficient complaints procedure.
+The Governing Body of Orchard Junior School will review this policy, at least, annually, or sooner if there are any legislative changes.

+The Governing Body of Orchard Junior School will also review this policy following a complaint panel meeting to ensure that it met the requirement to provide a clear, fair and efficient complaints procedure.